 Honestly, I think the final verdict depends on your situation and how strong a need you have for the mobility this pump provides.

-When I was an exclusive pumper (like with my first born), I would have wanted to use both this and my traditional pump as well…due to the price of the bags and the sheer volume I pumped at certain times.
+When I was an exclusive pumper (like with my first born), I probably would have wanted to use both this and my traditional pump as well…due sheer volume I pumped at certain times like in the morning.
 I still would have thought this pump was worth every penny because when you pump up to 12 times a day, having mobility for some of those sessions is incredibly valuable.
 Since this pump typically is not covered by insurance, you could get a traditional pump through your insurance and then you could purchase this as your “on the go” pump.
 I do recognize that is an expensive option that not everyone would be able to do, but I think in certain situations it would be warranted to have the 2 pumps.

 One alternative I have heard of for a hands-free option is the Elvie.
-I havent personally used the Elvie pump, but I have heard great things.
-It doesn’t require bags, but it is often sold out and hard to find.
+I haven’t personally used the Elvie pump, but I have heard great things.
+It doesn’t require bags, but it is often sold out and difficult to find.

-Have you tried the Willow pump?
+Have you tried the Willow® Pump pump?
 If so, let me know your thoughts in the comments below.